cwe1ss/cwe1ss.github.io/_posts/2020-10-22-zero-downtime-updates-with-aspnet-core.md

 *Wouldn't it be nice if we could just __delay the shutdown__ of our instance and keep serving requests until the load balancer has figured out that it should take the instance out of rotation?*

-We can do this in ASP.NET Core by combining the following things:
+We can do this in ASP.NET Core by combining the following ideas:
 * We need to expose the health status of the application on it's own URL - e.g. `/health`
-* With this separate URL, we can switch the health to `Unhealthy`, once the application receives a shutdown signal from the orchestrator (e.g. CTRL+C).
+* With this separate URL, we can switch the health to `Unhealthy`, once the application receives a shutdown signal from the orchestrator (e.g. `CTRL+C`).
 * We can now delay the shutdown until the load balancer health-timeout has been reached.
 * Until then, we'll just continue to serve any incoming requests.

+*You can find the finished code for this post here: [https://github.com/cwe1ss/blog-zero-downtime-with-health-checks](https://github.com/cwe1ss/blog-zero-downtime-with-health-checks).
+If you want to follow along step by step, look at the separate commits.
+They area also linked in each step below.*

 ## Set up the `/health`-endpoint in ASP.NET Core